18F/join.tts.gsa.gov/pages/positions/USDC-Deputy Director.md

 - the exact dates you held each job (from month/year to month/year or “present”)
 - number of hours per week you worked (if part time)

+## How To Apply

+If you would like to learn more or if you’d like to be notified when the application is open, please join our [mailing list](https://join.tts.gsa.gov/newsletter/).

+We will be accepting applications through the Public Notice on USAJOBS.